dimitrisdiam/ROBO_ADVISOR/README.md

 # yahoof.py
 It's the most important file about the project.
 Based on the yfinance library I managed to get the final costs of different ETFs for a specific long or short period.
 The algorithm provides many data like:

-self.token_dict: returns a dictionary with the names and all closing prices for every ETF in FIX_TOKEN, FIX_CRYPTO, and FIX_ESG in the specific period ( FROM_DAY & TO_DAY)
+self.token_dict: returns a dictionary with the names and all closing prices for every ETF in FIX_TOKEN, FIX_CRYPTO, and FIX_ESG in the specific period ( FROM_DAY & TO_DAY).